sujitkhanna/PraticalML/PraticalMLwriteup.md

 Data Splitting:-
-We now go ahead and split the data, 80% for training and 20% for testing.
+We now go ahead and split the data, 80% for training and 20% for testing

 set.seed(42)
 inTrain <- createDataPartition(y=pml.training1$classe, p=0.80, list=FALSE)